MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users.md

 ## Step 2: Assign phone numbers to your users

-If you have not already done so, assign user phone numbers to your users.
+If you haven't already done so, assign user phone numbers to your users.
 For more information, see [Manage phone numbers for users](assign-change-or-remove-a-phone-number-for-a-user.md).

 ## Step 3: Create a Teams voice applications policy